jndao/liquids.rest/README.md

 * Run `npm install` and `npm run dev` to start the development server
 * Your frontend will be running at [http://localhost:3000] and the api will be at [http://localhost:4000]

+This project is currently deployed via Vercel and has been structured to work in that deployment method.

 ## Contributing

 Please open a pull request to add any new facts/types to this api.